 Now that we are all grown and my dad has passed, those carefree summer days on the Gulf Coast are some of the memories I treasure the most.
 I think about the laughs and lively dinners we had; food we discovered and stuffed ourselves with; cheesy souvenirs we bought; sandcastles we built; and waves we conquered.
 They are memories we will always share as a family and still talk about.

 What are your favorite things to do, places to eat, attractions, etc.?

 There was a little cabana on the beach where we stayed that made the best chocolate milkshakes.
 They were rich, thick and tasted like heaven after a hot afternoon in the sun.
 We would go out to dinner every night, and it was always an event!
 My sisters and I would wear our favorite sundresses and get ourselves all fixed up.

-One of my favorite memories as a kid was eating at restaurants overlooking Perdido Pass, the body of water connecting Perdido Bay in Florida with the Gulf, and going to get ice cream at night.
+One of my favorite memories as a kid was eating at restaurants overlooking Perdido Pass, and going to get ice cream at night.
 Our favorite stop: Scoops Olde Fashioned Ice Cream Parlor, which is still there.

 In recent years, we also visited The Wharf, an entertainment and shopping complex in Orange Beach, and it was a fun place to shop and visit!
 The shops always had lots of quirky items, locally made jewelry, and beachy clothes and collectibles.

 Do you have any tips for those visiting Gulf Shores and Orange Beach?